Motorcity (TV series): Production

-Conception and development
+Development

-According to series creator Chris Prynoski, he got the idea for the show in the early 1990s when he worked at MTV and "even made a trailer for it," adding that he showed it to development executive Eric Coleman, who was at Nickelodeon at the time; Coleman took a liking to it.
-Prynoski had revealed that he grown up worshipping car culture in Los Angeles and his inspirations for Motorcity were The Dukes of Hazzard and Star Wars.
+Series creator Chris Prynoski conceived the idea for the show in the early 1990s during his tenure at MTV.
+According to Prynoski, he was a fan of the car culture in Los Angeles and his inspirations for Motorcity were The Dukes of Hazzard and Star Wars.
+Prynoski pitched the show to development executive Eric Coleman of Nickelodeon who liked it.

-Around 1999 to 2000, Prynoski began development of Motorcity.
-It was planned to have a series of 26 episodes, each one lasting for 22 minutes.
-Project was shelved after Prynoski founded his T-shirt company and later the animation studio Titmouse, Inc., and began work at Nickelodeon and Cartoon Network.
-Eric Coleman would begin his tenure at Disney; during this time, he asked Prynoski whether he still had Motorcity.
-Which he agreed to, partnering with Disney Television Animation, where it became the first intellectual property sold to them.
-Its production also started in October 2010.
+Around 1999, Prynoski began development of Motorcity and produced a trailer for the series.
+He shelved the project after he began work at Nickelodeon and Cartoon Network, and founded his T-shirt company and the animation studio Titmouse, Inc. Coleman had moved to Disney Television Animation and asked Prynoski whether he still had Motorcity.
+Prynoski produced a pilot episode, which Disney screened in March 2010.
+Prynoski and Disney agreed to produce a season of 20 episodes.

-Prynoski had also revealed that about 80 people had worked on the show, consisting of people from Europe and Japan, such as art director Antonio Canobbio, show director Juno Lee, vehicle designed Brandon Cuellar.
-As well, Robert Valley who worked on concept design.
-The first season was planned to have 20 episodes.
+Production began later that October.'
+Around 80 people were involved, some being from Europe and Japan, such as art director Antonio Canobbio, show director Juno Lee, vehicle designer Brandon Cuellar, and concept designer Robert Valley.

 Though it was not designed as a serial, Prynoski stated that "once the first few episodes set the stage, there will be more of a story arc.
 As the season unfolds, viewers can expect character-focused episodes that dig a little deeper into each of the Burners' personalities and backstories."'

 Animation

-Motorcitys animation was made with a combination of 2D and 3D elements and effects, using software such as Adobe Flash, Adobe After Effects, Autodesk Maya for 3D models, and Adobe Photoshop for creation of elements and backgrounds, provided by Nepal-based studio Incessant Rain.

-Additionally, for the production of the show, Prynoski's production company Titmouse, Inc. created Facinator, an exclusive custom plug-in tool, that allows for the manipulation of 2D rigged head models from a wide array of angles, which not only made some of the specific angles of the characters easier, but also to make them look like they were animated as a 3D model.
-The purpose of use and creation of Facinator for Motorcity was to blend CGI well with the rest of the animation.
+Motorcitys animation was made with a combination of 2D and 3D elements and effects, using software such as Adobe Flash for 2D animation, Autodesk Maya for 3D models and animation, and Adobe Photoshop for background creation.
+Nepal-based studio Incessant Rain also provided visual effects using Adobe After Effects.
+Additionally, for the series' production, Prynoski's company Titmouse, Inc. created Facinator, a custom plug-in tool for Adobe Flash, that allowed the manipulation of 2D rigged head models from a wide array of angles, to mimic CGI rigged animation.